-The school's whistleblowing process is located in the employee handbook.
+The School's whistleblowing policy can be found on the School's intranet page.
 This enables staff to raise concerns internally and in a confidential fashion about fraud, malpractice, health and safety, criminal offences, miscarriages of justice, and failure to comply with legal obligations, inappropriate behaviour or unethical conduct.
 The policy also provides if necessary, for such concerns to be raised outside the organisation.
 All staff and volunteers should feel able to raise concerns about poor or unsafe practice in safeguarding, any of which will be taken seriously by the SLT.